kyzer-davis/uuid-long/draft-davis-uuidrev-uuid-long.md

 | yy...zz | Variable length UUID Long Data with length described by LLLLLL.
 Minimum one byte, maximum  2,097,151 bytes | Variable |
 {: #ulDescription title='UUID Long String Layout Descriptors'}

-A properly constructed UUID Long value will be, at a minimum, 176 bits or 22 octets.
+A properly constructed UUID Long value will be, at a minimum, 184 bits or 23 octets.
-The maximum value for a UUID Long is computed as UUID Short Length (128) + Long Encoding Block (48) + Maximum UUID Long Data Length (16,777,215) which is 16,777,391 bits (2,097,173 octets)
+The maximum value for a UUID Long is computed as UUID Short Length (128) + Long Encoding Block (48) + Maximum UUID Long Data Length (16,777,215) which is 16,777,391 bits (2,097,173 octets).

+While a maximum UUID Long is likely never going to be realized, the total length of UUID Long was chosen to be sufficiently large to allow for any type of data that needs to implemented.
+With a fixed-length UUID, there is no room to grow as future protocols change.
+Some example items that may change over time are, but not limited to, hashing algorithms, signature algorithms, and post-quantum computing related algorithms.
+Any of these could exceed a limit if UUID long does not select a big enough maximum value.
+See {{security}} for more considerations around generating and parsing UUID Long values.

 Applications MUST ensure that UUID Long values leverage natural byte boundaries and pad the least significant, right-most bits where required to achieve a proper byte boundary.

+## Encoding {#encoding}
+The default, widely implemented, "hex and dash" text presentation format of 128 bit UUID short values is already inefficient at conveying the underlying bits of UUID.
+This problem is only extrapolated by creating 128+ bit UUIDs.

+Implementations generating or parsing UUID Long values MUST utilize [ALT-UUID-ENCODING] to create a more efficient UUID value.
+The "extended hex and dash" format MAY be utilized for UUID Long though it is discouraged.
+The usage of this format throughout this document for illustrative purposes only.

+TODO: When we select one of the encodings, show some examples here.

 ## Variant Field {#variant}
 This section updates {{RFC9562, Section 4.1}} to split the unused final variant of "111x" into two variants as described by the {{variantUpdate}} table.